-17 The distances of proxy routes were calculated using the one tool Online Freight Shipping & Transit Time Calculator at Searates.com.
-A 15 % uplift was applied to all distances- in alignment with the GLEC framework.
+12 The distances of proxy routes were calculated using the tool TM Online Freight Shipping & Transit Time Calculator at Searates.com.
+A 15% uplift was applied to all distances in alignment with the GLEC framework.

-Category 11 Use of sold products
+Use of sold products

 Direct and indirect GHG emissions from the use of sold products were screened to assess the materiality of category 11.
-After an extensive screening and a deep dive into different cases, the following sources were included in the accounting of this category: direct emissions from hydrofluorocarbons (HFCs); and semivolatile organic compounds (SVOCs) and volatile organic compounds (VOCs) from solvents, silanes, and plasticizers.
+After an extensive screening and a deep dive into different cases, the following sources were included in the accounting of this category: direct emissions from hydrofluorocarbons (HFCs); and semi-volatile organic compounds (SVOCs) and volatile organic compounds (VOCs) from solvents, silanes, and plasticizers.
 In alignment with the WBCSD sector guidance, VOCs and SVOCs were converted to CO2 using stoichiometric calculations based on carbon content.
 For more information regarding carbon content, please refer to the section on category 12.
 A screening of the Environment, Health, and Safety (EHS) database for HFCs was carried out.
-During the screening, the following hydrofluorocarbons were identified as relevant for Sika: HCFC141b, HCFC142b, HFC152a, HFC227ea, HFC-245fa, and HFC365mfc.
-For each HFC, the relevant Global Warming Potential (GWP), provided by the GHG protocol, was applied.
+During the screening, the following hydrofluorocarbons were identified as relevant for Sika: HCFC141b, HCFC142b, HFC152a, HFC227ea, HFC245fa, and HFC365mfc.
+For each HFC, the relevant Global Warming Potential (GWP), provided by the GHG Protocol, was applied.

-Category 12 End-of-Life (EoL) treatment of sold products
+End-of-Life (EoL) treatment of sold products

 GHG emissions associated with the EoL of sold products were calculated using the carbon content method, in alignment with the WBCSD sector guidance.
 The carbon content method was applied to Sika's raw materials, using the same activity data as in the category 1 calculation.
 To determine the carbon content of raw materials, R&D experts performed a screening of the top 80% of invoiced quanitites in each eClass.
-Based on this screening, an average carbon content could be determined for each material eClass18.
+Based on this screening, an average carbon content could be determined for each material eClass.
 This average carbon content was then applied to the total purchased kilograms of each material eClass.
-The final carbon content was converted to CO2 and CH4 using stoichiometric calculations.
-Using factsheets from environmental databases, an end of life scenario was chosen for each material category19.
+The final carbon content was converted to $\rm CO_2$ and $\rm CH_4$ using stoichiometric calculations.
+Using factsheets from environmental databases, an EoL scenario was chosen for each material category14.

-Based on these assumptions, approximately 33% of sold products are incinerated and 67% of sold products are landfilled.
-In the case of incineration, 100% of carbon was converted to CO2.
-For the case of landfill, it was assumed that 20% of materials decompose in a 100 year period and, according to the WBCSD sector guidance, this leads to a 10% decomposition into CO2 and a 10% decomposition into CH4.
-The carbon content method was used to calculate the end of life GHG emissions of all material groups that contain organic raw materials.
-EoL GHG emissions from inorganic (not containing carbon) materials were calculated with a generic emission factor for the treatment inert matter and construction waste.
+Based on these assumptions, approximately 15% of sold products are incinerated and 85% of sold products are landfilled.
+In the case of incineration, 100% of carbon was converted to CO_2 .
+For the case of landfill, it was assumed that 20% of materials decompose in a 100 year period and, according to the WBCSD sector guidance, this leads to a 10% decomposition into CO_2 and a 10% decomposition into CH4.
+The carbon content method was used to calculate the EoL GHG emissions of all material groups that contain organic raw materials.
+EoL GHG emissions from inorganic (not containing carbon) materials were calculated with a generic emission factor for the treatment of inert matter and construction waste.
 Purchased packaging (not included in raw materials) was grouped into five overarching categories: paper, cardboard, plastics, metal, and wood.
-For each category, a quantity based average emission factor of the waste treatment of the respective packaging was applied20.
+For each category, a quantity-based average emission factor of the waste treatment of the respective packaging was applied.

-Roadmap: in the short term, the focus will be on improvements in the data quality (conversion factors, quantities, location, invoice entries) of purchasing data.
-Including the implementation of further controls to eliminate any duplicate entries (or similar issues) in Sika's general spend management system.
-In the long term Sika aims to collect secondary and primary data on EoL scenarios to enable a location and product-specific approach.
+Roadmap: in the short term, the focus will be on improvements in the data quality (conversion factors, quantities, location) of purchasing data.
+In the long term, Sika aims to collect secondary and primary data on EoL scenarios to enable a location- and product-specific approach.
 This data will help verify the current assumptions made.
 Furthermore, the assumptions taken on decomposition rate will be reviewed and assessed as these may currently be too conservative.